Skip to main content

 If there’s one thing you want to avoid, it’s the attention from the IRS.
 This is especially true if you’re failing to comply with the tax regime and missing the deadlines.

-Form 1099-NEC must be filed for every year in which you issue payments to your independent contractors.
+Form 1099-NEC must be filed for each year in which you make payments to your independent contractors.
 And most importantly, these forms must be filed before the due dates specified by the IRS.

-To make things easy for you, we’ve put together the deadlines for Form 1099-NEC for the 2022-23 tax year.
+To make things easy for you, we’ve put together the deadlines for Form 1099-NEC for the 2026 tax year (to be reported in 2027).

 Filing Type Due Date